YonatanKoral/ledscape/README.md

 The default `demo-mode` set in the supplied `ws281x-config.json` configuration file is `fade`.

-Note that recieved OPC data will override any currently running `demo-mode`.
-The currently runnning `demo-mode` will resume display 5 seconds after the last OPC data is displayed.
+Note that received OPC data will override any currently running `demo-mode`.
+The currently running `demo-mode` will resume display 5 seconds after the last OPC data is displayed.

 Invocation Examples
 -------------------